LambdaGaming/Crafting_System/README.md

 ## How do I create new crafting tables, mineable entities, recipes, ingredients, etc?
 Read through the [ucs_config.lua file](lua/autorun/ucs_config.lua).
 It tells you everything you need to know and gives examples.

-## Why do mineable entities spawn invisible after a map change?
-This can happen when you save them with a perma prop system that saves their color and other data that tracks whether or not the entity has been mined.
-You can prevent this by using a more simplistic perma-prop system that doesn't save this data, or by writing a script that spawns the entities at hard-coded coordinates.

-It's also possible for this to happen if you set an invalid or corrupted model for the entity.

 # Issues & Pull Requests
  If you would like to contribute to this repository by creating an issue or pull request, please refer to the [contributing guidelines.](https://lambdagaming.github.io/contributing.html)